jontybale/http-parser/README.md

 # http-parser
-Example HTTP parser to fetch and retrieve information about remote HTML pages - application dependencies can be found in composer.json within this application.
+Example HTTP parser to fetch and retrieve information about remote HTML pages.

 To run the example application please use the following domain (providing php is installed your local system):